pawelkruzynski/docs/pages/public_cloud/public_cloud_network_services/tutorial-stormshield_network_security_vrack/guide.pl-pl.md

 ### Install and configure Stormshield Network Security on your Public Cloud environment <a name="step1"></a>

 > [!primary]
-> In this tutorial, the installation and configuration of Stormshield Network Security is done primarily via the command line.
+> In this tutorial, the installation and configuration of Stormshield SNS EVA is done primarily via the command line.
 Open a terminal to execute the instructions.
 >
 > Please note that all sections related to « High Availability » or « stormshield-2 » are optional as well as using vRack network with Additional IP.
 They are included to demonstrate how to set up the system with two instances in an active/passive mode for high availability.
 In a minimal version, it can also work with just one instance if that is sufficient for your needs.

 > [!primary]
 > In this scenario, we will use a two virtual machines setup for the security appliance to achieve High Availability (HA), and an additional VM for management.
 This setup ensures failover protection and continuous service availability.
-For more examples and detailed guidance on scalability options, please refer to [Stormshield documentation](https://documentation.stormshield.eu/HOME/Content/Website_Topics/Root-HomePage-EN.htm){.external}.
+For more examples and detailed guidance on scalability options, please refer to the [Stormshield documentation](https://documentation.stormshield.eu/HOME/Content/Website_Topics/Root-HomePage-EN.htm){.external}.

 #### Configure your vRack